Professional Judgment (PJ)

 Students with disability-related expenses may contact OSFA to have such expenses considered.
 Disability-related expenses include but are not limited to: personal assistance, equipment, and supplies.
 OSFA may potentially include disability expenses in the COA that are not provided by other assisting agencies.
 OSFA may consult with the UGA Disability Resource Center and/or other sources to confirm the average cost of such expenses.
 Documentation of actual expenses may be necessary.

 OSFA can consider and increase a student’s COA if the student is required to pay for their own individual health insurance cost.
 Documentation of the actual cost incurred by the student is required.
+If a student is on a spouse’s or parent’s health insurance policy, we cannot take into consideration those costs because these costs are not paid directly by the student.

 Students residing on-campus may have the housing component of their Cost of Attendance adjusted to reflect actual charges.